indieSoftware/Navigator/README.md

 As you're no doubt aware, SwiftUI's `NavigationStack` requires destination types to be registered in order for `NavigationLink(value:label:)` transitions to work correctly.

 But that seems redundant, doesn't it?
-Since each `NavigationDestination` *already* defines the views to be provided, why is registration needed?
+Our NavigationDestination enumerations *already* define the views to be provided, so why is registration needed?

 Turns out that it's not!